iMohammadd/KaveNegar/README.md

 ```
 'providers' => [
     ...
-    iMohammadd\KaveNegar\KaveNegarServiceProvider::class, //<--add this line at the end of provider array
+    webazin\KaveNegar\KaveNegarServiceProvider::class, //<--add this line at the end of provider array
 ]
 ```